How To Create To-Do Lists In WordPress

 Using The Cleverness Plugin Shortcodes

-You can also create lists and checklists to your site by placing shortcodes into your content.
+You can also create lists and checklists on your site by placing short codes into your content.

-To access the documentation on using short codes, select To-Do List > To-Do List from the dashboard menu …
+To access the documentation on using short codes, select To-Do List > To-Do List from your dashboard menu …

 Click on the ‘Help’ tab on the top right hand corner of your screen …

-This section explains various ways to configure and use shortcodes to display lists and checklists on your content.
+This documentation section explains various ways to configure and use short codes for displaying lists and checklists on your content.

-Once you know what information you want to display on your site, open up a new post or page and either type or paste the short code into the content section …
+Once you know what type of information you would like to add to your site, create a new page or post and either type or paste the shortcode inside the content section …

-Publish your post or page and you will see the list displayed in the location where you have inserted the shortcode …
+After publishing your post or page, you will see the list displayed in the location where you entered the shortcode …